Hixson-Lied Graduate Fellows

 Elisa Ramon

-Elisa Ramon is a native Italian soprano, voice teacher and diction coach.
-She is currently pursuing a Ph.D. in vocal pedagogy at the University of Nebraska–Lincoln, where she serves as a graduate teaching assistant.
-Additionally, she is completing coursework for a Certificate in Vocology at the National Center for Voice & Speech in Salt Lake City, Utah.
-Elisa holds a Diploma in voice and an M.Mus. in Music Education from the Cesare Pollini Conservatory of Padua (Italy) and a B.A. in Musicology from the University of Padua (Italy).
-She is certified in Levels I, II, III of Somatic Voicework™ for CCM, and she is a licensed teacher of Italian (CEDILS).
-Prior to moving to Nebraska, she taught applied voice and diction classes at the University of North Texas and the PennWest Edinboro University.
+Elisa Ramon is a native Italian soprano, vocologist and diction coach.
+She is currently pursuing a Ph.D. in vocal pedagogy at the University of Nebraska–Lincoln, where she serves as a graduate teaching assistant, teaching diction classes (English, Italian, and German) as well as voice lessons.
+Ramon holds a Diploma in voice and an M.Mus. in Music Education from the Cesare Pollini Conservatory of Padua (Italy) and a B.A. in Musicology from the University of Padua (Italy).
+In addition, she is an SVI Trained Vocologist, a licensed teacher of Italian, and she is certified in Levels I, II, III of Somatic Voicework™ for CCM.
+Prior to moving to Nebraska, she taught applied voice and diction classes at the University of North Texas and PennWest Edinboro University.

-As a scholar, Ramon researches Italian diction and its application to improve legato singing.
-Combining her vocal and musical expertise with a profound technical and aesthetical knowledge of the Italian language, diction and phonetics, she has been researching and developing techniques to specifically support anglophone singers in achieving vocal comfort while singing in Italian.
-She is also the creator of The Italian IPA Project, a free online video repository of audio sync IPA transcriptions.
-Likewise, she actively performs and researches Ibero-Latin music, promoting the application of Spanish in developing vocal technique.
+As a scholar, Ramon focuses on Italian diction and its application to improve legato singing.
+Combining her vocal and musical expertise with a profound technical and aesthetical knowledge of the Italian language, diction, and phonetics, she has been researching and developing techniques to specifically support anglophone singers in achieving vocal comfort while singing in Italian.
+She is also the creator of The Italian IPA Project, a free online video repository of IPA transcriptions.
+Likewise, she actively performs and researches Ibero-Latin music, promoting the application of Spanish in the voice studio.

-Ramon has been primarily active as soloist and recitalist, with performances in such venues as St. Peter's Basilica in Rome, St. Francis' Basilica in Assisi, St. Anthony's Basilica in Padua, and the Basilica of Frari in Venice.
+Ramon has been primarily active as a soloist and recitalist, with performances in such venues as Teatro Olimpico in Vicenza, St. Peter's Basilica in Rome, St. Francis' Basilica in Assisi, St. Anthony's Basilica in Padua, and the Basilica of Frari in Venice.

 Johnny Carson School of Theatre and Film